What a Divorce Attorney Can Do— and what you may not want them to do.

 Retreating from what is happening with the divorce can feel like relief at that time, but it only allows the imagination to run unchecked and the fear to escalate.
 Lean in and learn what is happening and participate.
 Develop goals for your life and your family during and after the divorce and pathways to get to those goals.
 The divorce attorney can assist you in not only the development of goals, but also how to stay on the pathway when the opposing party is causing chaos and doubt.

 The divorce attorney should have enough legal and life experience to manage expectations.
 It is not always easy to tell a client that what they believe can be done, is simply a TV drama and has no basis in reality.
 Facts—not just slick strategies—control what happens in a divorce.
 The attorney cannot change the facts the client brings to the divorce.
 The attorney can, however, present those facts in a way that gets a client closer to their goals.

-Being honest with clients and managing their expectations is not only respecting the individual dignity and humanity each client brings to their case, it is the only way toward a successful outcome.
+Being honest with clients and managing their expectations is not only respecting the individual dignity and humanity each client brings to their case, but it is also the only way toward a successful outcome.
 The divorce will end at some time and the client will be left with building a life and a future from the results.
 Allowing a client to assume something in error or choose an option unlikely to succeed, can destroy the pathway toward their goals.
 Sometimes “tough love”—telling a client what they really don’t want to hear—is the best remedy.
-It can be a wakeup call or a sad realization or the doors opening to a wonderful future.
+It can be a wake-up call or a sad realization or the doors opening to a wonderful future.
 Whatever the result, being honest and not allowing a client to expect the unlikely or impossible is a necessary part of the divorce process.
 It is what your divorce attorney owes to you.

-Jeanne M. Wilson is Colorado's Springs' Top Rated Divorce Attorney ready to take on your case.
-Go with the local lawyer who knows her stuff and truly cares about your wellbeing.
+Jeanne M. Wilson is Colorado’s Springs’ Top Rated Divorce Attorney ready to take on your case.
+Go with the local lawyer who knows her stuff and truly cares about your well-being.
 Contact her office today for a divorce consultation!